 Common Deutzia Varieties

-Fuzzy deutzia (Deutzia scabra) has been cultivated in Japan for hundreds of years and was popular in American gardens in the mid-to-late 1800s.
+Fuzzy deutzia (Deutzia scabra) has been cultivated in Japan for hundreds of years and was popular in American gardens in the mid-to-late 1800’s.
 Its clusters of small, white, often doubled flowers have the look of cotton balls covering the branches.
-This species grows up to 10 feet (3 meters) tall and tolerates shade.
+This species grows up to 10 feet (3 m.) tall and tolerates shade.
 Some gardeners report it can bloom even in full shade.

 Slender deutzia (Deutzia gracilis) is among the most popular species for ornamental plantings.
 It tolerates either full sun or partial shade.
-It can grow in a wide range of pH conditions including alkaline soil, but it requires that the soil be moist and well drained.
-These plants generally grow 2 to 4 feet (0.6 to 1.2) meters) tall and wide.
-A two-foot-tall cultivar known as “Nikko” is available.
+It can grow in a wide range of pH conditions, including alkaline soil, but it requires that the soil be moist and well drained.
+These plants generally grow 2 to 4 feet (61 cm. to 1 m.) tall and wide.
+A 2 foot (61 cm.) tall cultivar known as “Nikko” is available.
 Slender deutzia can tip root (develop roots where cascading branches touch the soil), which means the plant will spread if you let it.

 Deutzia x lemoinei is a hybrid form with very abundant flowers.
-It grows 5 to 7 feet (1.5 to 2 meters) tall and wide, and unlike most of its relatives, it is hardy down to zone 3 or 4.
+It grows 5 to 7 feet (1.5-2 m.) tall and wide, and unlike most of its relatives, it is hardy down to zone 3 or 4.